sjmikler/progress-table/README.md

 Progress Table works correctly in most consoles, but there are some exceptions:

 * Some cloud logging consoles (e.g. kubernetes) don't support `\r` properly.
 You can still use ProgressTable, but with `interactive=0` option.
 This mode will not display progress bars.

-* Some consoles like `PyCharm Python Console` or `IDLE` don't support cursor movement.
+* Some consoles like 'PyCharm Python Console' or 'IDLE' don't support cursor movement.
 You can still use ProgressTable, but with `interactive=1` option.
-This mode displays only 1 progress bar at once.
+In this mode, you can display only a single progress bar.

 > By default `interactive=2`.
-You can change the default `interactive` with an argument when creating the table object
-> or by setting `PTABLE_INTERACTIVE` environment variable, e.g. `PTABLE_INTERACTIVE=1`.
+You can change the default 'interactive' with an argument when creating the table object or by setting 'PTABLE_INTERACTIVE' environment variable, e.g. `PTABLE_INTERACTIVE=1`.

 ### Other problems